TongCHEN779/dansk/README.md

 (**Easter eggs**: Do you know who is the man in the portrait?
 Can you find another information about him somewhere in the website?)

 ### Tips for Whisy
+Remember to pull updates before any modification:
+>git pull

 Command for adding words:
 >python ordnet.py --path {file_name} -n {word}